Pupils who fail GCSE English and maths ‘may be blocked’ from student loans

 Experts have warned that setting minimum entry requirements too high would impact many school leavers from disadvantaged backgrounds.

-“This is devastating and unnecessary,” Laura McInnerney, co-founder of education research platform Teacher Tapp said.
+“This is devastating and unnecessary,” Laura McInnerney, co-founder of education research platform Teacher Tapp wrote on Twitter.

 “Why should you be kept out of a music, or art, or dance, or a drama degree for getting a grade 3 in maths?
 Why should you be stopped from gaining a maths degree for getting a Grade 3 in English?